cometbft/cometbft/spec/consensus/proposer-based-timestamp/pbts-algorithm.md

 [synchrony assumptions][sysmodel] regarding the behavior of processes and the network:

 - Synchronized clocks: the values simultaneously read from clocks of any two correct processes differ by at most `PRECISION`;
-- Bounded transmission delays: the real time interval between the sending of a proposal at a correct process, and the reception of the proposal at any correct process is upper bounded by `MSGDELAY`.
+- Bounded transmission delays: the real time interval between the sending of a proposal at a correct process and the reception of the proposal at any correct process is upper bounded by `MSGDELAY`.

 #### **[PBTS-RECEPTION-STEP.1]**